Censys Search Language

 Warning!
 Censys does not support leading wildcard searches (e.g.,

-“* Apache”) because we’re unable to use any indices to complete this search; however, leading wildcards are very desirable when searching fields whose values are DNS-style domain names.
-Don’t worry — when searching these fields (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io by default.
-To restrict those searches to exactly the string provided, use the equals operator (=).
+Since leading wildcards are very desirable for fields containing DNS-style domain names (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io by default.
+To restrict those searches to exactly the name provided, use the equals operator (=).

 Censys allows the binary operators and, or, and not, as well as parentheses to combine search criteria.